alloba/book-of-hours-notes/books/The Secret Colours.md

 ## Description
 The Secret Colours

-Black Elie, disgraced Damascene Matriarch of the Sisterhood of the Triple Knot, wrote this while fleeing the 'agents of the Duty.'
+Black Elie, disgraced Damascene Matriarch of the [[Sisterhood of the Triple Knot]], wrote this while fleeing the 'agents of the Duty.'
 ### Partial Study Description

 ### Study Complete Description